[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 A friend ( who makes very beautiful hats ) brought it back to me from India.
 I asked Valentin if it wasn't too bulky, he simply replied "it's your lucky charm, take it."

-I advise EVERYONE to have such an accessory: it protects the neck well, and I regularly used it as a scarf to protect my head from the sun, and it can also be used for lots of things ).
+I recommend EVERYONE to have such an accessory: it protects the neck well, and I regularly used it as a scarf to protect my head from the sun, and it can also be used for lots of things ).

-An Arc'téryx neck warmer
+An Arc'teryx neck warmer

 The part that can save your life!